Are You Afraid Of Fear? (Part 2. What Is The Fear Of God?)

 At first glance, that may seem an odd question, are you afraid of God?
-Yet many people are, and many others think that being afraid of God is a good thing.
+Yet many people are, and many others think that being afraid of God like He's the Big Bad Wolf is a good thing.

-We will consider the concept, fear of God verses being afraid of God.
+Let us consider the concepts, fear of God versus being afraid of God.
 There is a difference, and we begin with a classic example which depicts both kinds of fear.
 That example is our first parents, Adam and Eve, back at the birth of fear, in the first few pages of our history as God's creation.